70sh1/Vaultea/README.md

 ### Linux
 *The required glibc version is 2.31 or above.
 Use `ldd --version` to check.*

+Tip: after installation, you can run the app from both the desktop environment and terminal by simply invoking `vaultea`

 #### Ubuntu / Debian
 1. Download the latest `.deb` from the releases page.